 Expanded After Sales & Service program

-As Josef Nahringbauer explains, the company has also announced that: “With After Sales & Service, we have introduced a new department with which we are now in a position to service injection moulds by other manufacturers as well.
+The company has also announced that: “With After Sales & Service, we have introduced a new department with which we are now in a position to service injection moulds by other manufacturers as well.
 In this way, we have responded to the great demand of our customers and can, with the aid of our new department, process service work of all kinds more efficiently, thereby maximizing customer satisfaction.”
-Josef Nahringbauer is well aware of why so many customers entrust ifw with their injection moulds: It is because they have all the necessary machines in-house and are also able to test the functionality of the moulds directly afterwards.
+The Managing Direction is well aware of why so many customers entrust ifw with their injection moulds: It is because they have all the necessary machines in-house and are also able to test the functionality of the moulds directly afterwards.
 The close ties with sister company ifw kunststofftechnik also make a valuable contribution.
 The synergy effects generated between ifw mould tec and ifw kunststofftechnik create additional advantages for customers, making ifw a reliable and expert partner for many years.